iyasz/iyasz/README.md

    Welcome To My Profile!
 </h3>
 <p align="center">
   i am a student from Bina Mandiri Multimedia high school.
-I also like the display design and make it too :3. <br> I also  like  playing games and of course coding.
+I also like the display design and make it too :3.
 </p>

 <p align="center">